rainloreley/SpicaFlagServer/README.md

 ## How to use it

-There are only 2 endpoints (well technically 3 because there's `/` but idc about that).
+There are only 4 endpoints (well technically 5 because there's `/` but idc about that).

+- GET `/credits`
+  - Description: Get all credited users (allowed to get the "supporter" ring)
+  - URL parameters: ---
+  - Headers: ---
+  - Body: ---
+  - Responses:
+    - 200:
+      - "credits": Array of all uids
+- GET `/rings`
+  - Description: Get all rings currently allowed by the API
+  - URL parameters: ---
+  - Headers: ---
+  - Body: ---
+  - Responses:
+    - 200:
+      - "rings": Array of all rings
 - GET `/:id`
   - Description: Get the profile ring for a user.
   - URL parameters: